pancelor/p8x8/compat.md

 - you can only draw inside the `_draw` function
 	- carts that use `goto` loops are not supported

-### todo
+### Todo

 These areas will hopefully become compatible in the future.
 For now, they require changes to get a cart working in Picotron:

 - [custom fonts](https://github.com/pancelor/p8x8/issues/4) don't seem to work, I suspect the data format may be different?
 - top-level local variables are not visible across different tabs. this can be changed inside main.lua of p8x8's output, but it will lead to worse error messages.
 I recommend making top-level locals global instead.
-- [pausing the game](https://github.com/pancelor/p8x8/issues/7) is not supported. (but menuitems are supported -- they show up in the window's menu)
+- [pausing the game](https://github.com/pancelor/p8x8/issues/7) is a bit awkward -- menuitems show up in the window's menu, but PICO-8's ingame pause menu is not supported.
+When the window loses focus it will pause automatically (configurable -- see `pause_when_unfocused` inside main.lua in your exported cart)